 Smart Grid Program

-The Call for Proposals under the Smart Grid Component of the Green Infrastructure Phase II Program is now closed following the submission deadline of 23:59 EST, March 4, 2018.
+The Call for Proposals under the Smart Grid Component of the Green Infrastructure Phase II Program is now closed.

-Up to $100 million will be invested for utility-led projects to reduce GHG emissions, better utilize existing electricity assets and foster innovation and clean jobs for:
+The Smart Grid Program is one of Natural Resource Canada’s targeted national programs addressing key infrastructure to advance the goals of the Pan Canadian Framework on Clean Growth and Climate Change.
+Up to $100 million is being invested for utility-led projects to reduce GHG emissions, better utilize existing electricity assets and foster innovation and clean jobs for:

 - demonstration of smart grid technologies

 Why is Canada investing in Smart Grids?